 Field-hunting tip

-Look in zinc-rich hydrothermal deposits and metamorphic environments country — that is the host setting where baileychlore typically forms.
+Look in zinc-rich hydrothermal deposits and metamorphic environments country, the host setting where baileychlore typically forms.
 If you start seeing sphalerite, gahnite, magnetite in float, you are in the right ground.
 Field specimens usually show a platy crystals, foliated masses, micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.